safops/.github/profile/README.md

 * Hugheston, WV

 > [!IMPORTANT]
-> Timestamps can be modified and have been recently by the US government.
+> We are using the earthquakes to authenticate ourselves on our new github.com organization.
+We recommend using the timestamps of the forum posts announcing each epicenter and earthquake.
+Timestamps can be modified and have been recently by the CIA and US government.
 We recommend reloading the discussion forums often so that you can see which had the epicenter listed first.